-Rapido Trains UK have announced a newly tooled range of custom designed pre-grouping bogie coaches in OO Gauge!
+Rapido Trains UK are producing a newly tooled range of custom designed pre-grouping bogie coaches in OO Gauge!
 Codenamed 'Evolution' these models include the most common features of coaches from this era to produce prototypically literate rolling stock (similarly to the Hattons Genesis Coach range).

 With numerous locos and a boatload of era-appropriate wagons under their belt, the pre-grouping era has become a quintessentially ‘Rapido’ thing, so they thought it was about time they produced some more suitable coaches to pair with their other releases!